yetanalytics/flint/doc/where.md

 Reference: [7.
 Matching Alternatives](https://www.w3.org/TR/sparql11-query/#alternatives)

-The `:union` keyword takes the union of the results of multiple graph patterns.
+The `:union` keyword specifies taking the union of the results of multiple graph patterns.
 In Flint, a `:union` graph pattern has the form `[:union sub-where & sub-wheres]`.

 The example:
 ```clojure